mrazoriginal/Ali-Crypto-House/README.md

 ## 🚀 What’s New in v3

-- **Right-Aligned $:** All prices and portfolio values now have `$` perfectly aligned to the right for a cleaner look.
 - **Particle Blur Behind Boxes:** Floating particles no longer interfere with text or widgets — everything stays readable.
 - **Portfolio Polished:** Reacts smoother with emoji animations, live updates, and better interaction feedback.
 - **UI Boosts:** Subtle shadows, transitions, and spacing improvements for a modern, polished dashboard.
-- **Persistent Storage:** Your portfolio inputs now survive page reloads reliably.
 - **Mobile Layout Tweaks:** Buttons and boxes display correctly on all screen sizes.

 ---